bchampp/slack-chat-bot/README.md

 ## Integrate with your client!
 Using the REST Api endpoints that were created by deploying your stack, integrate them with your front end code to begin using the slack bot!
 Check out our example client code <a>here!</a>.
 <!-- TODO: Link live deployment -->

+## Authors
+- Brent Champion
+- Michael Pereira

+## License
+This project is licensed under the MIT License.
+See the [License](./LICENSE) file for details.